glokta1/aoc-2023/README.md

+## AoC 2023
-Solutions to Advent of Code 2023 in Golang
+Solutions to Advent of Code 2023 in Go